adrianlua03/ENG1003_w1_Group10/README.md

 ### a.
 Methodology

 Similar to the previous task, the implementation of the minus-cost area was also done with pure analysis.
 For this task, the aircraft used was the PolyU-A380, whose original minimum cost path is already known as figured in task 1.
-Because of this, the group would be able to know where to implement the minus-cost area since it would be most logical to have it coinside with the path to obtain the maximum deduction.
+Because of this, the group would be able to know where to implement the minus-cost area since it would be most logical to have it coincide with the path to obtain the maximum deduction.

+This is because the original path of the PolyU A380 already gives the minimum cost.
+It would make sense to implement the minus-cost area along this path as this further minimizes the cost of the already minimum path.
+Additionally, adding this area along the original path would not alter it, making it a more favorable path.

+A method by altering the path may be possible; however, in this situation, the cost of travelling a slightly longer distance outweighs the cost deducted from that longer distance.
+It would be more favorable to keep the minimum original distance travelled.

-To get the maximum possible deduction, the distance would have to be altered since the cost per node is fixed.
+To get the maximum possible deduction for this path, the distance would have to be altered as the cost per node is fixed.
 This would mean that the minus-cost area would have to be a 16-grid-point-long diagonal line 16√2, since this would cover the most distance along the path.

-Since the original path of the PolyU A380 already shows the minimum cost, it would make sense to implement the minus-cost area along this path as it only makes this path more favorable.

 ### b.
 Results